 2. Support local farmers.
 Join a CSA or Community Supported Agriculture.
 By purchasing a “share” from the farmer, you can expect to receive a delicious and seasonal box of fresh produce each week.
 CSA is available worldwide and can also be found in America, Australia and Europe.

 3. Use a reusable coffee cup for your morning cuppa joe.
-This could equate to 365 less coffee cups ending up in the landfill each year.
+This could equate to 365 fewer coffee cups ending up in the landfill each year.
 Oh yeah, and you get to say pass to those plastic BPA ridden coffee cup lids.

 4. Compost more.
 With more than 1.3 billion tons of edible food ending up in the landfill each year, we can do our bit and compost our waste and scraps.
-An apple core that has been composted might take a few months to breakdown.
+An apple core that has been composted might take a few months to break down.
 However, if that same apple core just so happens to end up in a landfill – it could take 20 years for it to degrade by only 50%.

 You don’t need to have a backyard to compost.
 There are a lot of options including balcony composters, council compost pickups, and bicycle composts.
 Or for the uber brave, worm farms!